HusamAbadi/Internship-PeterIvany/Task 3 - Mobile App/Daily Reports/Report #6 (30Sep - 04Oct).md

   5-User Feedback:
     --Implemented dynamic error messages for failed registration attempts, providing clear feedback to users.

-# Day 40 (3rd October):
+# Day 40 (3rd October)

 Tasks Accomplished:

-  1- Implementing sign-in functionality, allowing users to log in using their registered email and password.
+  1- Implementing sign-in functionality:
+       allowing users to log in using their registered email and password.
 This completes the core authentication flow of the app, paving the way for data integration and UI enhancements.

+  2- Text Input Decoration:
+    By changing the background color, giving the textFormField widget a border and adding a hint text to each text field.

+  3- Creating A Loading Widget using Flutter SpinKit Package.

-# Day 41 (4th October):
+# Day 41 (4th October)